About the Capital Gains Estimator

 About the Net Investment Income Tax (NIIT)

-The Net Investment Income Tax (NIIT) is a tax currently set at 3.8%, imposed on certain types of investment income for individuals, estates, and trusts that exceed specified thresholds; however, the rate is subject to change based on future legislation.
-Introduced as part of the Health Care and Education Reconciliation Act of 2010 to help fund healthcare reform, the NIIT applies to the lesser of the taxpayer's net investment income or the excess of their modified adjusted gross income (MAGI) over thresholds of $200,000 for single filers, $250,000 for married couples filing jointly, and $125,000 for married couples filing separately.
-Investment income includes interest, dividends, capital gains, rental income, and certain passive business activities, excluding wages, Social Security benefits, and distributions from qualified retirement plans.
-The NIIT does not apply to non-resident aliens, and careful tax planning can help manage its impact.
+The Net Investment Income Tax (NIIT) is a 3.8% tax on certain types of investment income for individuals, estates, and trusts that exceed specific thresholds.
+The rate may change based on future legislation.
+Introduced in the Health Care and Education Reconciliation Act of 2010 to fund healthcare reform, the NIIT applies to the lesser of a taxpayer’s net investment income or the amount by which their modified adjusted gross income (MAGI) exceeds $200,000 for single filers, $250,000 for married couples filing jointly, and $125,000 for married couples filing separately.
+Investment income includes interest, dividends, capital gains, rental income, and certain passive business activities.
+It excludes wages, Social Security benefits, and distributions from qualified retirement plans.
+The NIIT does not apply to nonresident aliens, and careful tax planning can help manage its effect.